Thursday 05/30/2019, 9:00 am - 12:00 pm

 Sewing your own clothes is satisfying and practical.
 When you go one step further and draft your own pattern, the entire design process in your hands.
 Cal will teach you how to draft a pattern for a simple woven top that can easily be customized in myriad ways.
 Keep it short and loose-fitting for a Boxy Tee, or make it longer with a bit more ease in a fabric with drape (like linen) and it is a Drapy Tunic.

 This intro to pattern-drafting is perfect if you want to dip your toe in the water - and the seaming of this basic shape could not be simpler.
 It is a lovely blank-canvas garment for all other techniques: embroidery, piecing, quilting, dyeing, and eco-printing.
 Of course, you can combine and layer the treatments to create even more special garments.

 You can even take fat quarters or smaller cuts of precious fabrics - not enough for a complete garment - and work them into a masterpiece.
 Piece them together, placing some of those treasured morsels front and center, and play around with different seam placements.

 Next, you may turn the sample muslin into a wearable top, or you might cut a new one in fashion fabric, perhaps adding the details of extra seams or pockets.
 Beginners may keep it fairly simple, and those with more advanced skills may customize to their hearts' content.
 Everyone will leave with a shirt that reflects their personality and ideas to make endless variations!

-Note: Sewing machines provided for use in the classroom.
+Note: Machines will be provided for use in the class.

 __Pad or roll of paper, at least 14″ wide (can be newsprint, drawing paper, etc)